Everything you need to know about pet microchips.

 Call the shelter, or have it scanned by a vet or pet store in Peeva’s network.
 The shelter should have scanned the animal before letting you adopt it.
 And if they could only detect a chip and not read it- you or they should have it scanned somewhere else.
 It's not cool if you have someone else’s dog or cat.
 Some shelters implant microchips into every animal they adopt out, so check with the shelter and find out your new pet's microchip number so you can get it registered in your name and then register it with Peeva to ensure that your information is available across all devices and hidden (encrypted) behind a company firewall.
 You can also ask a vet in the Peeva network to scan for a chip.
 The Peeva scanner will ensure your chip is read.

-Is there anything I need to do after my chip is implanted?
+Is there anything I need to do after my pet's microchip is implanted?

-If I register my pet's microchip with Peeva, do I need to register it with the microchip company my pet's chip is from?
+If I register my pet's microchip with Peeva, do I need to register it with microchip company it belongs to?

 No, but if the microchip is registered with another company already (prior to being registered with Peeva) and your ownership details are not the same we will notify the other company to notify the rightful owner and we will work with the other company to return the pet to its rightful owner.

-How can I know my pet won’t be euthanized at a shelter?
+How can I know my pet will not be euthanized in a shelter?

 What are holding periods?